Shawshank01/proxy_sh/README.md

 - The generated `server.jsonc` **blocks all China (CN) IPs and domains** by default using Xray's routing rules.
 - The configuration uses the Reality protocol for obfuscation.
 - All configuration files are created in a new `xray` directory relative to the script's location.
+- **Reality target & server names**:
+    - Reality replaces a traditional TLS front, so the `target` (`realitySettings.target`) must be a real website outside the GFW that serves TLS 1.3 + HTTP/2 directly (no forced redirects).
+Pick one that makes sense for your server location; e.g., a Korean site if your VPS is in South Korea so packet routes look natural.
+    - `serverNames` should list the domains allowed by the target certificate.
+You can discover them with:
+      ```bash
+      sudo docker run --rm teddysun/xray:latest xray tls ping <target-domain>
+      ```
+      Copy the “Allowed domains” output into the script’s `serverNames` array.
+    - Update both `target` and `serverNames` in `proxy.sh` before running option 2 so the generated config and VLESS links match your environment.

 ## Notes
 - Remember to open port **443 (TCP & UDP)** in your server's firewall.